dobrakmato/rpbuild/README.md

 ### Build steps (tasks)

-There are some build tasks available, but you are free to extends classes **FileGenerator** and **FileCompiler**.
+There are some **build tasks available out of box**, but you are free to extends classes **FileGenerator** and **FileCompiler**.

-**FileGenerator** class behaves like generator of files that has to be updated each time rp is build (for example sounds.json).
+**FileGenerator** class generates files that needs to be regenerated each time the resource pack is built (for example sounds.json generator).
-These generators are available in core:
+These generators are available out of box:

 - eu.matejkormuth.rpbuild.generators.PackMcMetaGenerator *(generates pack.mcmeta)*
 - eu.matejkormuth.rpbuild.generators.sounds.FileTreeSoundsJsonGenerator *(generates sounds.json from files in sounds directory)*

 **FileCompiler** class behaves like compiler of files.
 It opens generated and supplied files from git and processes them (for example minifies jsons or optimizes png images).
-These compilers are available in core:
+These compilers are available out of box:

 - eu.matejkormuth.rpbuild.compilers.JsonCompressor *(minifies jsons)*
+- eu.matejkormuth.rpbuild.compilers.ImageResizer *(resizes images to specified size)*
 - eu.matejkormuth.rpbuild.compilers.JsonCommenter *(may not work, not recommended for use)*

 ### Xml configuration